SINTEF/dlite/doc/tutorial.md

 # Tutorial

 ## Introduction
-This tutorial shows the steps for creating and instantiating a Dlite entity and populating it with data.
+This tutorial shows the steps for creating and instantiating a Dlite entity, and populate it with data.
 For this, we will use an example `csv` file containing data corresponding to time measurements from a solar panel.
 The example file has the following format:

 | time                 | Impp [A] | Isc [A] | MPP [W] | Vmpp [V] | Voc [V] |